 About Beirut Rafic Hariri International Airport (BEY)

-Lebanon's only commercial airport, Beirut Rafic Hariri International Airport is a short distance from central Beirut.
-A useful guide for travellers, our Beirut Rafic Hariri International Airport guide provides information on a number of key aspects of the airport, including terminal facilities, public transport access and nearby accommodation options.
+Lebanon’s only commercial airport, Beirut Rafic Hariri International Airport is a short distance from central Beirut.
+Our Beirut Rafic Hariri International Airport guide provides key airport information on a number of key aspects of the airport, including terminal facilities, public transport access and nearby accommodation options.

 There is a tourist information office in the arrivals hall.

 Beirut Rafic Hariri International Airport is directly served from central Beirut by the southbound airport highway known as Hafez El Asad.
 The total drive time from central Beirut to the airport is approximately 12 minutes.